United Charities of Cambridge

 Overview

 United Charities of Cambridge (charity number 204640) was established by deed on 24 July 1970 to consolidate 14 separate historical charities dating back to the 17th century.
-The organization manages properties and endowments left by local philanthropists including Thomas Hobson (originator of "Hobson's choice") and John Crane.
-In 2023, the charity changed its name from Cambridge United Charities to United Charities of Cambridge and modernized its governance structure.
+The organisation manages properties and endowments left by local philanthropists including Thomas Hobson (originator of "Hobson's choice") and John Crane.
+In November 2023, the charity changed its name from Cambridge United Charities to United Charities of Cambridge and modernised its governance structure.

 Funding Priorities